Michael Fabbro: Club career

 He made his professional debut in the Lega Pro for Bassano Virtus on 6 September 2015 in a game against Cremonese.

 In April 2018, Serie A club Chievo announced the signing of Fabbro, who would become a free agent on 1 July 2018.

 On 2 September 2019 he was loaned to Pisa with an option to buy.

 On 31 January 2022, Fabbro returned to Siena.

 On 18 October 2022, Fabbro signed with Serie C club Virtus Verona until the end of the season.

+On 7 September 2023, Fabbro joined Taranto on a one-season contract.

 International career

 Fabbro represented Italy national under-17 football team at the 2013 FIFA U-17 World Cup.